Rainminds/.github/profile/README.md

 Rainminds publishes a vendor-neutral position paper defining the **AI Execution Control Plane** as a missing infrastructure layer for execution-time governance.

 These documents are **not product documentation**.
-They describe execution semantics, authority boundaries, and audit requirements independent of any implementation.
+They describe execution semantics, authority boundaries, and audit requirements independent of any specific implementation.

 - **AI Execution Control Plane — Executive Summary**
   → https://gantral.org/papers